Sliverkiss/DenoFaas/README.md

 ## Web
 ```
-you can deply for vercel,the .env set backend host
+You can deploy the project to Vercel and configure the backend host address in the fn-admin/.env file.
 ```

 ## Backend